SingaporeMotherhood | Pregnancy

 Worth the price

 “Yes, it may be pricey.
-However, you get what you pay for,” says the 38-year old Marketing Director, who did her confinement at Kai Suites after the birth of her second child.
+However, you get what you pay for,” says the 38-year old Marketing Director, who did her confinement at KAI Singapore after the birth of her second child.

 “Coming from China where the industry of confinement centres is fully developed, I am well aware and informed of what this has to offer.
 Therefore, I am very open to the concept.
 Secondly, I doubt I will go through another childbirth experience, so I feel that I deserve it.”